 Any amendment will be subject to availability, amendment charges (excludes flexible ticket holders), plus any difference in costs.
 Further details should be obtain from our Administration department on 0845 330 2044 or at email@example.com Amendments within 7 days of travel are not always possible.

-If you are already out in The Gambia and wish to amend your booking, please contact our Resort Office in The Gambia on 4461104 or 4460317 for price and availability.
-To extend a flight only ticket in Resort it would be a minimum of £160 and you are only able to extend for a maximum of two weeks.
+If you are already out in The Gambia and wish to amend your booking, please contact our Resort Office on 4461104 or 4460317 for price and availability.
+To extend a flight only ticket in Resort it would be a minimum of £160 and you are only able to extend for a maximum of two weeks, subject to availability.
 For package holidays the cost would be £160 for the flight extension plus any difference in accommodation costs.
 You cannot change from a package holiday to a flight only booking.

 Q: What is my hand luggage entitlement?

 This is 5 kilos on our Winter flights and 6 kilos during the Summer with Germania.
 Dimensions differ from airline to airline but should be no larger than 56cm x 45cm x 25cm.
-Please ensure that you only carry one piece of hand luggage and that it does not contain any sharp objects.
-Most airlines will only allow one piece of hand baggage per passenger, which includes ladies handbags and laptops, however if you are flying in the Winter with Monarch you are allowed two pieces.
+Please ensure that your hand luggage does not contain any sharp objects.
+Some airlines will only allow one piece of hand baggage per passenger, which includes ladies handbags and laptops, however if you are flying in the Winter with Monarch you are allowed two pieces.

 Q: Are transfers included?

 Transfers are included if you have booked a package holiday with us, unless you have booked a budget package holiday where transfers can be added for £15pp.
-Private transfers can also be arranged from £35 one way.
-Please note we do not provide transfer vouchers in your ticket pack for standard transfers, however it will be displayed on your invoice confirmation.
+Private transfers can also be arranged from £40 one way.
+Please note we do not provide transfer vouchers in your ticket pack for standard transfers, however it will be displayed on your confirmation invoice.